 Dr. Lara McKenzie, a principal investigator at CIRP, decided to create the app after becoming the mother of triplets.
 While Dr. McKenzie had devoted her career to childhood injury research and prevention, it wasn't until she became a parent herself, that she realized how challenging creating a safe home could be for a busy family.
 The Make Safe Happen app makes this challenge easier by providing tips to families, recommending types of products best suited to their homes, and encouraging them along the way.

-Make Safe Happen™ is a national program from Nationwide Insurance addressing the leading cause of death among children in the United States, preventable injury.
-The Make Safe Happen™ app is dedicated to making homes safer for children and was built with the knowledge and commitment of Nationwide Children’s Hospital, Center for Injury Research and Policy, and is funded by a grant from the Nationwide Foundation with additional financial support from Nationwide Insurance.
+The Make Safe Happen™ app is dedicated to making homes safer for children and was built with the knowledge and commitment of Nationwide Children’s Hospital, Center for Injury Research and Policy, and was funded by a grant from the Nationwide Foundation.

 New Shopping Cart Stability Standard